lpic2book/src/docs/lpic2.201.3.md

 documentation and source before actually making adjustments.
 See also [the section on the `/proc` filesystem](#procfs).

-Some files are quit harmless and can safely be used to obtain information, for instance to show the version of the running kernel:
+Some files are quite harmless and can safely be used to obtain information, for instance to show the version of the running kernel:

         debian-601a:~$ cat /proc/sys/kernel/osrelease

-panic Some files can be used to *set* information in the kernel.
+Some files can be used to *set* information in the kernel.
 For instance, the following will tell the kernel not to loop on a panic, but to auto-reboot after 20 seconds: